StefanoFochesatto/VI-AMR/README.md

 # VI-AMR

-This repository contains algorithms for adaptive mesh refinement with a goal of targeting refinement to the free boundary.
+This repository contains algorithms for adaptive mesh refinement for variational inequalities, that is, for free boundary problems.
+The goal is to have targeted refinement near a computed free boundary.

 There are two element marking methods, Unstructured Dilation Operator (UDO) and Varable Coefficient Elliptic Smoothing (VCES).
 These are methods of the class `VIAMR`, which is implemented in `viamr/viamr.py`.